rizwanjavaid/invision-craft-multicultural-names/README.md

 - Male
 - Trans and Non-Binary (Coming Soon)

-## Names from these cultures are represented:
+## Names from these countries and cultures are represented:
 - African
 - American
 - Arabic